LHS183019/TextAdventure/README.md

 <br><br/>
 2.Clone this repos
 <br><br/>
-3.Open the project.godot in your own godot engine
+3.Open this project by importing the project.godot in your own godot engine